 There should also be unannounced visits at least once a year.
 The main purpose of the unannounced visit will be to look at the home environment that a child is living in.

 The unannounced visits will be undertaken by the foster carer's supervising social worker who will need to check:

 - Who is looking after the child;

-- If the carer is not at home, what arrangements have been made for the care of the foster child.
+- If the carer is not at home, what arrangements have been made for the care of the child.

-If the carer is not at home but the child is present and being looked after by someone other than the carer, the family placement social worker should check the identity of that person but should not continue with the visit.
+If the foster carers are not at home but the child is present and being looked after by someone else, the social worker should check the identity of that person but should not continue with the visit.

-Unannounced visits should be recorded on the FWi Unannounced Visit episode.
+Unannounced visits should be recorded.

 Supervising social workers should ensure the following tasks are done: